bdurand/ultra_settings/README.md

 - **Disabling Runtime Settings:** You can disable runtime settings as a default source for fields by setting `runtime_settings_disabled` to `true` in your configuration class.
 You can disable runtime settings on individual fields by setting `runtime_setting` on the field to `false`.

 - **Editing Links** You can specify a URL for editing runtime settings from the web UI by setting `UltraSettings.runtime_settings_url` to the desired URL.
 This will add links to the runtime settings in the web UI.
-You can use the placeholder `:name` in the URL which will be replaced with the name of the runtime setting.
+You can use the placeholder `${name}` in the URL which will be replaced with the name of the runtime setting.
+If you are using the `super_settings` gem for runtime settings, then you can target a setting by adding `#edit=${name}` to the root URL where `super_settings` is mounted.

 If a setting value cannot be loaded from the runtime settings, then it's value will attempt to be loaded from a YAML file.